-North West entrepreneurs share their stories of being fostered and adopted
+North West Entrepreneurs Share Their Stories of Being Fostered and Adopted

 Driven by the rate of children entering the care system and waiting for adoption, Derry and Wright have joined forces to raise awareness of fostering and adoption and highlight the positive impact adoptive and foster parents can have on a young person’s life.

-Derry said: "My Mum and Dad saved three Indian boys’ lives when they fostered and then adopted me and my two brothers.
+"My Mum and Dad saved 3 Indian boys’ lives when they fostered and then adopted me and my two brothers.
 We were damaged and broken but that didn’t stop them.
 We came from Indian heritage and Sikh religion, it was very complicated.

-"No one else would take all three of us on!
-It was the late 80s when white people didn’t have brown children.
+"No one else would take all 3 of us on!
+It was the late 80’s when white people didn’t have brown children.
 Money was tight.
 There were so many reasons not to take us on, but they did!
 I’ll forever be so proud and so grateful to them.

 Over the last decade there has been a 17% increase in the number of children in care across the UK, with England seeing a 19% increase (83,630 children) since 2014.